vmware-tanzu/cartographer-catalog/README.md

   installing this package as well as the `App` CRD used by the supply chain to deploy the applications built according to the supply chains

-* **cartographer-conventions**, for applying conventions to the podtemplatespec embeded in the final configuration generated for the application

 * **kpack**, for building container images out of source code

 * **source-controller**, for keeping track of changes to a git repository and